elliotrpmorris/curriculum-vitae-builder/README.md

 2. Click `Import data` then `from file` navigate to the root folder of `curriculum-vitae-builder` and select the `Insomnia_Requests.json`

-3. This will populated your envrioment with all availble commands and a some example GraphQL requests the first showing a Cv generated with the seed data.
+3. This will populate your envrioment with all availble commands and a some example GraphQL requests.

+If you click the View CV query and have the API running you can click show documentation to see what you can query for on the API.

+The view CV query displays most of the fields you can query for in the app

 Set up without importing the insomnia request guide below.